 Private acupuncture sessions may also include adjunct therapies such as cupping, moxibustion, guasha, TDP heat lamps, and tui na.

 Whether from posture, injuries, or emotional trauma, our muscles and fascia hold patterns.
 Manipulating soft tissue helps us release these patterns and live with more comfort and ease.

-Treatments are highly individualized and can vary from clinical trigger point therapy to traditional deep tissue massage.
-While many sessions focus on pain relief, we also believe in the simple healing power of touch.
-Bodywork sessions may also include cupping, guasha, or floor-based Thai-style bodywork.
+Treatments are highly individualized and can vary from clinical trigger point therapy and muscular rehabilitation to sessions that focus more on nourishing and grounding, incorporating medical massage techniques and acupressure to reduce anxiety and increase relaxation.
+While many sessions focus on pain relief and optimizing physical function, we also believe in the simple healing power of touch to promote ease and comfort.
+Sessions may also include cupping, guasha, or floor-based Shiatsu-style bodywork.

-Herbs are an integral part of Chinese Medicine and help to bring the body into balance.
-In choosing an herbal formula, we will consider your medical history, physical symptoms, constitution, as well as any supplements or medications you may already be taking, and create an individualized formula.
+Herbs help to bring the body into balance.
+In choosing an herbal formula, we will consider your medical history, physical symptoms, constitution, as well as any supplements or medications you may already be taking, and create an individualized formula for you.